-Using executive powers to stop removal (deportation) of young persons who are illegally present in the U.S., but who are assimilated through education or military service, on June 15, 2012, then Homeland Secretary Janet Napolitano issued a memorandum providing for Deferred Action for Childhood Arrivals (DACA) who are in removal, subject to removal, or identified as undocumented, provided they meet the following
+Using executive powers to stop removal (deportation) of young persons illegally present in the U.S., but who assimilated through education or military service, on June 15, 2012, then Homeland Secretary Janet Napolitano issued a memorandum providing for Deferred Action for Childhood Arrivals (DACA) who were in removal, subject to removal, or identified as undocumented, provided they met the following

 - came to the United States before the age of sixteen (15 and below);

 - except for brief departures for humanitarian reasons, had continuously resided in the United States for a least five years preceding June 15, 2012 and were physically present in the United States June 15, 2012;

 - were currently in school (including qualified programs for GED), graduated from high school or obtained a GED, or were honorably discharged from the Coast Guard or U.S. Armed Forces;